-The schedule below ensures that students are well advised and actively engaged in their research at all stages of their programs.
+The schedule below ensures that students are well advised and actively engaged in their research at all stages of their pro-

 - Temporary Advisor: upon admission to the Doctoral Program, each student is assigned or may select a temporary advisor to arrange an academic plan covering the first 8-10 credits of study.
-This plan should be arranged before the first day of registration. - Dissertation Advisor: agreed upon by faculty and student prior to registering for more than 8-10 credits. - Plan of Study and Dissertation Topic: approved by the Dissertation Advisor prior to registering for more than 8-10 credits - Admission to Candidacy: Admission to candidacy will be granted after the student has satisfactorily passed a written Qualifying Exam.
+This plan should be arranged before the first day of registration. - Dissertation Advisor: agreed upon by faculty and student prior to registering for more than 8-10 credits. - Plan of Study and Dissertation Topic: approved by the Dissertation Advisor prior to registering for more than 8-10 - Admission to Candidacy: Admission to candidacy will be granted after the student has satisfactorily passed a written Qualifying Exam. - Dissertation Committee: formed prior to registering for more than 18 credits and after admission to Candidacy.
+The Dissertation Committee consists of the Dissertation Advisor, at least one core faculty of the Aerospace Engineering Program, and at least one outside member.

-- Dissertation Committee: formed prior to registering for more than 18 credits and after admission to Candidacy.
-The Dissertation Committee consists of the Dissertation Advisor, at least one core faculty of the Aerospace Engineering Program, and at least one outside member. - Dissertation Proposal: presented by a Doctoral Candidate to the Dissertation Advisor and at least one member of the Dissertation Committee prior to registering for more than 18 credits. - Annual Dissertation Review: presented by a Doctoral Candidate to the Dissertation Advisor and at least one member of the Dissertation Committee each academic year following the acceptance of the Dissertation Proposal. - Dissertation Defense: presented orally by the Doctoral Candidate to the Dissertation Committee and an AE Graduate Committee Representative.
+- Dissertation Proposal: presented by a Doctoral Candidate to the Dissertation Advisor and at least one member of the Dissertation Committee prior to registering for more than 18 credits. - Dissertation Defense: presented orally by the Doctoral Candidate to the Dissertation Committee and an AE Graduate Committee Representative.